Control-oriented Clustering of Visual Latent Representation: Introduction

 The bridge and information channel from vision to control is the visual representation space.
 We aim to study the geometry of the visual representation space from the lens of neural collapse.
 Particularly, we seek to answer two fundamental questions.

-\begin{enumerate}[label=(Q\arabic*)] \item Does NC happen in the visual representation space?
-In other words, do the latent features form into clusters (like Fig.~\ref{fig:nc-double-integrator})?
+\begin{enumerate}[label=(Q\arabic*)] \item Does \rv{a clustering phenomenon similar to} NC happen in the visual representation space?
 If so, according to which ``classes'' do they cluster? \item Is the extent to which neural collapse happens related to the model's test-time performance?
 If so, can we transform neural collapse from a ``phenomenon'' to an ``algorithmic tool''? \end{enumerate}

-These two questions have never been answered before --either empirically or theoretically-- because vision-based control is in stark contrast with existing literature in neural collapse for image classification.
-First, a prerequisite of NC is that the training data need to already be classified.
-Planar pushing (and vision-based control in general), however, is a \emph{regression} problem where the output is a continuous control signal.
+These two questions have never been answered before ---either empirically or theoretically--- because vision-based control is in stark contrast with existing literature in neural collapse for image classification.
+First, a prerequisite of NC is that the training data need to already be classified. \rv{Continuous vision-based control tasks (like planar pushing and block stacking)}, however, are \emph{regression} problems where the output is a continuous control signal.
 There is no supervision coming from classification whatsoever.
 Second, theoretical analysis of NC typically assumes a linear classifier from the representation space to the model output~\citep{han2021neural,fang2021exploring,jiang2023generalized}.
 This assumption is strongly violated in vision-based control because from visual representation space to control lies a rather nonlinear and complicated action decoder (see Fig.~\ref{fig:overview-planar-pushing}).

-\vspacebeforepara \paragraph{Our contribution} Despite the challenges mentioned, we empirically demonstrate that the answers to both questions are affirmative in vision-based planar pushing.
+\vspacebeforepara \paragraph{Our contribution} Despite the challenges mentioned, we empirically demonstrate that the answers to both questions are affirmative in vision-based \rv{control tasks}.
 Our contributions are: